10 Solutions To Stop Good Objectives From Going Bad

 It drives people crazy when the process becomes the outcome.

 W. Edward Deming, who explored the principle of Total Quality Leadership, said that systems to monitor efficiency improved efficiency.
-But processes that monitored the process made the organization inefficient.
+However, processes that monitored the process made the organization inefficient.

 And in the end, it drives employees away from taking ‘ownership.’

-You will drive ownership if you are clear about your intent and what employees are not allowed to do in carrying out your plan.
+You will drive ownership if you are clear about your intent and what employees are not allowed to do when carrying out your plan.

 Consider these questions:

-How are you under utilizing the ideas, creativity, and passions of your mid-level managers responsible for their departments’ results?
+How are you underutilizing the ideas, creativity, and passions of your mid-level managers, who are responsible for their departments’ results?

 Which monitoring systems can you hand over to mid-level managers and department heads?